moderndayNeo/Conscious-AI/README.md

 #### Let's see how it performed...

 TODO: Show gif using the prompt injection and the chatbot responding with the sanitised output.

+## Technical Decisions & Considerations

+Before passing the books into the vector db, we need to extract the raw text content of each book, so we can process the embeddings.

+Which raises the question; which book format works best?

+I can get the books in any format (.epub, .mobi, .pdf).
+The easiest format to extract raw text content is `.epub`, since an `.epub` file is essentially a ZIP archive of HTML pages.

+✅ This means you can extract each chapter/page, preserve the structure of the book, without getting caught up in layout-related code as you would with a `.mobi` or .`pdf` file.